hahnlab/CAGEE/docs/manual/cagee_manual.md

 ## (Brief) Description

-CAGEE is software for inferring rates of gene expression evolution (or any other continuous trait) across a phylogenetic tree using a bounded Brownian motion model.
+CAGEE is software for inferring rates of gene expression evolution (or any other continuous trait) across a phylogenetic tree.
+The main model uses bounded Brownian motion, but unbounded models are also now available.
 In addition to providing estimates for one or more evolutionary rates, $\sigma^2$, it provides ancestral state reconstruction and gene-wise changes between nodes.

 See the CAGEE paper https://doi.org/10.1093/molbev/msad106 for more details.